 The following pages have general observations which I hope may be useful to you...

 Using software libraries: Not the best tutorial I ever wrote, but if you are new to libraries, and a bit nervous, this may help.
-(Some of the nuelectronics.com devices require the installation of a library, if you want to use them.
+(Some of the nuelectronics.com devices required the installation of a library, if you want to use them.
 E.g. the IR receiver, the SD card reader/ writer, the RTC.
-No big deal, and big chucks are from "public" sources.)
+This was no big deal, while nuelectronics still existed.
+Happily, big chucks were from "public" sources, and could probably re revere engineered, if you want to bring an eBay sourced board into service.)

 "1-Wire" / "one wire" / "two wire": Don't be confused by the way these terms are used in the nuelectronics datalogging shield context.
 (A brief, but maybe important, note.)